NZMSA/2018-Phase-2/1. Frontend/README.md

 ## 6. Delete existing meme (DELETE)

-To delete a meme, we use this endpoint: `http://phase2apitest.azurewebsites.net/api/meme/[id]` where id is the id of the meme to delete.
+To delete a meme, we use this endpoint: `http://phase2apitest.azurewebsites.net/api/meme/[id]` where id is the id of the meme we want to delete.

-1. In `MemeDetail.tsx`, add the following function
+1. In `MemeDetail.tsx`, add the following function (below `updateMeme`)
 ```javascript
 private deleteMeme(id: any) {
     const url = "http://phase2apitest.azurewebsites.net/api/meme/" + id